Didisimmons/Ayo-Recipes/TEST.md

 2. Confirm that a flash message appears at the top of the screen in response to the user's action.

-    When the user clicks the Update button, he or she receives feedback on the action that was just completed..
+    When the user clicks the Update button, he or she receives feedback on the action that was just completed.

 3. Confirm that the "Cancel" link, when clicked, returns the user to the appropriate page.